rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ### Explanation

 The variables that you edited in the ConfigMap are applied as **environmental variables**.
- To get the pod to pick up on it's new environment it needs to be remade.
+ To get the pod to pick up on its new environment it needs to be remade.
 The quickest way to restart everything is to use the `kubectl rollout restart` command we used above.

  ---
  # Lesson 3: Updating with ConfigMaps
 We will now look at `manifest.yml`.
 Please open up this file and scroll to the block at line 22, to line 44.
-In this part of the deploymnet we set the `env` section of the container with values from the ConfigMap.
+In this part of the deployment we set the `env` section of the container with values from the ConfigMap.

 ```
     spec: